swp-uebersetzerbau-ss13/javabite/README.md

 #### Mentionable Modifications
 The best-practice approach would be to create a L-Attributed grammar to check e.g. for invalid break-statement positions.
-We decided to try it with a less complex approach, since the only semantic errors which cannot be checked by a S-Attributed grammar is the positioning of return and break statements.
-The implementation is currently under heavy development.
-We want to take a look at the control flow where it is possible.
-For example, if a statement exists (unconditional) after a return statement, it's placement is invalid.
-We try to check this invariant for the whole tree.
+To implement a simple evaluation scheme, we decided to use a L-Attributed grammar with a limited dependency scheme to ease the evaluation approach.
+The big advantage is that we do not have to use a dynamic scheme based on the dependency graph.
+We distinguish between S and L' attributes. *S attributes* depend just on the attributes of the subtree, as expected with synthesized attributes.
+*L' attributes* depend on L' attributes of the parent or is a immediate determined value ( like the type of a literal).
+Using this scheme, it was possible to evaluate all attributes with a simple left-to-right depth-first-traversal, where at a node the L' attributes computed instantly.
+After the procedure have been invoked recursive on the whole subtree, the synthesized attributes are evaluated.
+With this scheme, it is possible to evaluate synthesized attributes like the type and L' attributes like the validness of a position for a break-statement ( context-sensitive).

 #### Application of the Modules
 A typical application can be drafted as follows: